ait-crypto/bfe-bf/README.md

 License
 -------

-The code is licensed under the CC0-1.0 license.
-It was originally written by Marin Krmpotić and modified and improved by Sebastian Ramacher (Graz University of Technology).
+The code is licensed under the CC0-1.0 license and was developed by AIT Austrian Institute of Technolgy and Graz University of Technology as part of IoT4CPS.
+The bloom filter implementation was originall written by Marin Krmpotić and was released to the public domain.
+It was heavily modified for integration in to the BFE library.